builtin standard code package (which is a universe package). This article will explain code packages and package imports in Go.

 }

-function call can take an arbitrary number of arguments.
+Print is another function in the fmt standard package.
+Like Println function calls, a Print function call can take an arbitrary number of arguments.
 It will print the string representations of the passed arguments, one by one.
 If two consecutive arguments are both not string values, then a space character will be automatically inserted between them in the print result.

-).
+importname in the full form import declaration can be a dot (.).
 Such imports are called dot imports.
 To use the exported elements in the packages being dot imported, the prefix part in qualified identifiers must be omitted.

 package main